rust-lang/rust/text/0000-crates.io-default-ranking.md

 alphabetical and number of downloads, such as by number of owners or most recent version release date.

-These sorting and filtering options would let each user choose exactly what's important to them, which gives them more freedom, but this also pushes more work onto the user.
-Crates.io would avoid taking a position on what "best" means, which could prevent gaming of the system since crate authors wouldn't know how users are ultimately sorting and filtering.
 We would probably want to implement saved search configurations per user, so that people wouldn't have to re-enter their criteria every time they wanted to do a similar search.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- There might be metadata about crates that we haven't thought of yet that would be useful.
-- How do we change the ranking if we try something for a while and decide it's not what we want?
-Would we need another RFC?
-- How will we know this algorithm is working?
-  - We could do another survey
-  - We could ask for reports on an issue on crates.io of crates not being ordered as people would expect
-  - Crates.io does have Google Analytics.
-We could compare the "funnels" of navigating to crate pages after searches that are similar to categories.
-    This could potentially tell us if people start using categories at all instead of searching, if searches for terms that have categories go down and use of the categories go up.
-It might also be possible to see what crate pages people end up on from search and from categories, to see if they end up on "better" crates as a result of the ordering in categories.
-    It might be difficult to get the right data in a significant quantity for this to be useful, though.
-  - We could wait and see if there are complaints on the various Rust forums
+All questions have now been resolved.

 # Appendix: Comparative Research
 [comparative-research]: #appendix-comparative-research